A short history of retrofitting

 In that spirit, let’s celebrate the term ‘retrofit’ and accord it the recognition it genuinely deserves.
 Help share the fascinating story of retrofitting, inspiring more individuals to embrace the potential it holds for introducing sustainable and energy-efficient practices into our homes and workplaces.

-If you’re located in Oxfordshire and interested in exploring the possibilities of retrofitting your own home, why not give Cosy Homes Oxfordshire’s free Plan Builder tool a try?
+If you’re living in Oxfordshire and interested in exploring the possibilities of retrofitting your own home, why not give Cosy Homes Oxfordshire’s free Plan Builder advice tool a try?
 It’s a user-friendly resource designed to help you navigate the retrofitting journey and create a personalised plan tailored to your home’s specific needs.
-Take your first step towards a more energy-efficient and comfortable living space – try the Plan Builder tool today!